 We urge that all students opt for a broad and balanced curriculum.
 Whilst all GCSEs have equal status, they do stress different skills and ways of learning.
-When making choices students must balance their skills and learning styles in order to keep options open for later life, such as choosing college or A level courses.
+When making choices students must balance their skills and learning styles in order to keep options open for later life, such as choosing A level or college courses.